tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 TODO: running `watch` doesn't compile CSS assets and doesn't create source
-      maps (it outputs JS bundle and manifest only) - it doesn't create when webpack is run in `development` mode only.
+      maps (it outputs JS bundle and manifest only) - it doesn't create when webpack is run in `development` mode only (this is because style-loader is used, source maps are probably never created in dev mode - something like `eval` must be used for devtool in dev mode).

 ```
 $ assets/node_modules/webpack/bin/webpack.js --help